 There are so many ways students can make a difference.
 They can begin on the local level, studying their own school’s lighting, heating, cooling, food production and water use to find ways for schools to be sustainable.
 This is action-oriented learning.
 Students can make videos, songs, poems, plays, podcasts, meet with their representatives, and use photography to raise awareness of the climate crisis.

-To see young New Mexico climate activists in action, visit our Climate Kids page.
+To see young New Mexico climate activists in action, visit our NM Climate Kids page.

 Projects and Organizations